Steve Bryant | Program Manager | Missouri Career Pathways Network

 Steve Bryant assumed his new role at the Missouri Department of Elementary and Secondary Education as the Career Pathways Manager on April 03, 2017.
 Steve is a veteran educator of the classroom, held career and technical education program leadership, the assistant superintendency, superintendency roles, and most recently working in higher education.
 Prior to his career in public education, Steve helped establish and managed a livestock marketing and transportation company.
 He holds a Bachelor of Science Degree in Agricultural Education from Missouri State University-Springfield, a Masters in Education from the University of Missouri-Columbia, a Specialist in Education in Educational Leadership from Missouri State University-Springfield, and anticipates completing his Educational Doctorate in Education Leadership in the fall of 2017 from William Wood University in Fulton, MO.

-The Missouri Career Pathways program plays an integral part in Missouri’s Top 10 by 20 initiative.
+The Missouri Career Pathways program plays an integral part in Missouri’s Show-Me Success initiative.
 As the Career Pathways Manager, Steve and the Missouri Career Pathways team of Directors, Consultants, and Advisors utilize regional and state level labor markets needs as they work to engage high school educators, post-secondary institutions, and employers in a more collaborative approach to develop a comprehensive network of pathways to serve the youth in high school and beyond.
 The goal of the Missouri Career Pathways program is to ensure that all high school graduates acquire the competencies, credentials, and opportunities needed to be ready for employment or college entry and to ensure students are being prepared to meet Missouri’s current and future workforce needs.
 Ultimately, Missouri students through a proper network of pathways will be “Success Ready”.

 Roberta Carson | Mid-Missouri Pathways to Prosperity Regional Director